wessberg/Polyfiller/README.md

 #### The `locales` option for `Intl`

-**This option only works with `Intl`**.
+**This option only works with `intl`, `intl.core`, or `intl.relative-time-format`**.
-The `Intl` polyfill relies on locale data for it to work.
-There are over 600 different locale files shipped with Intl.
+The `Intl` family of polyfills rely on locale data for them to work.
+There are over 600 different locale files shipped.
 Sending all of them back over the network would take way too much bandwidth.
-Instead, if you just ask for the `intl` feature, the `intl` polyfill will be returned without any locale data.
+Instead, if you just ask for the `intl`, `intl.core`, or `intl.relative-time-format` features, they will be returned without any locale data.

 To add one or more locales, use the `locales` option.
 For example:
 `intl|locales=en`

-This will return a bundle of `Intl` along with locale data for the `en` (English) language code.
+This will return a bundle of `Intl`-related polyfills along with locale data for the `en` (English) language code.
 You can ask for as many you want by separating the locales with the `~` operator.
 For example:
 `intl|locales=en~da~fr`
-This will return a bundle of `Intl` along with locale data for `en` (English), `da` (Danish), and `fr` (French).
+This will return a bundle of `Intl`-related polyfills along with locale data for `en` (English), `da` (Danish), and `fr` (French).

 #### The `variant` option for `SystemJS`